linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

 Nice!
-Now, to be "pythonic" we build two functions that can extract the top and references section of the documents.
-For fun, I also made other function to extract the keywords and abstract sections of the documents.
-We could do the same for any section of paper although I must provide a warning.  **Working with natural language is a messy ordeal!**  This is a top notch organization (ACM) and a top notch conference (KDD) but human error sitll makes it way into the picture:
+Now, to be "pythonic" we build two functions that can extract the top and references sections of the documents.
+For fun, I also made other functions to extract the keywords and abstract sections of the documents.
+We could do the same for any section of paper although I must provide a warning.  **Working with natural language is a messy ordeal!**  This corpus comes from a top notch data mining organization but human error and a lack of standardization makes it way into the picture:

 ![Human Error](http://www.process-improvement-institute.com/wp-content/uploads/2015/05/Accounting-for-Human-Error-Probability-in-SIL-Verification.jpg)